What is an Attention Deficit Hyperactivity Disorder?

 Causes of Attention Deficit Hyperactivity Disorder

 Like other mental disorders, experts are not so sure what causes ADHD.
 But most scientists believe that this disorder is probably the result of different risk factors.
-In most cases, head/brain injuries, alcohol drinking, substance abuse during pregnancy, exposure to toxic substances, and genes are the common factors.
+In most cases, head/brain injuries, alcohol drinking, substance abuse during pregnancy, exposure to toxic substances, and genes are common factors.